BenSnyder90/python-api-challenge/README.md

 CWRU Data Analysis Bootcamp - HW 6 Python APIs

 ## Objective
-Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator, utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+* Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator, utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.

+* Build a series of scatter plots to showcase the following relationships:

+  * Temperature (F) vs. Latitude
+  * Humidity (%) vs. Latitude
+  * Cloudiness (%) vs. Latitude
+  * Wind Speed (mph) vs. Latitude

+ Analyze each plot and explain the results.

+* Run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

+  * Northern Hemisphere - Temperature (F) vs. Latitude
+  * Southern Hemisphere - Temperature (F) vs. Latitude
+  * Northern Hemisphere - Humidity (%) vs. Latitude
+  * Southern Hemisphere - Humidity (%) vs. Latitude
+  * Northern Hemisphere - Cloudiness (%) vs. Latitude
+  * Southern Hemisphere - Cloudiness (%) vs. Latitude
+  * Northern Hemisphere - Wind Speed (mph) vs. Latitude
+  * Southern Hemisphere - Wind Speed (mph) vs. Latitude

+ Analyze each plot and explain the relationships.

 ## Contents
 * WeatherPy/